 Unfortunately, it doesn’t actually matter to the banks if you win or lose a dispute, all they care about is that one was filed against you.
 That’s why it’s important to avoid them in the first place.
 While it’s unlikely that you’ll be able to completely prevent disputes, there are ways to help reduce them — and to make them easier to deal with when they do crop up.
 These changes are relatively simple to implement and are good business practices in general.

-Collect enough information at checkout
+Collect enough information at purchase

 Make sure you collect: